 \subsection{Acknowledgements}

 I am indebted to both of my advisors, Jean François Barraud and Jean Gutt for all the discussions and advice and for their meticulous help with the exposition of this article.
+I would like to thank Alberto Abbondandolo for valuable comments regarding the first version of the paper.
 I would also like to acknowledge the financial support provided by EUR-MINT at the Institut de Mathématiques de Toulouse.